loloRvz/nuttx-emulation/README.md

 # NuttX Emulation with QEMU

-## And trying to launch wasm modules
+This repo documents my progress in emulating NuttX using QEMU and trying to run